- 15 Jun 2022

 System / Inputs, the input is launched without a restart of Graylog.
 Most environments will use the defaults for the inputs, but most inputs have a granular configuration available.
 Some can use TLS or authentication via certificates, and others can make use of a queuing system.

 Most environments will have one input of each type and ingest all messages of that type to the one input.
-But it might be needed to have multiple inputs of the same kind to allow some extractors to work only on specific messages.
-But the processing pipeline would allow us to work on ingested messages from different sources on the same input in different ways.
-But as every environment is different, Graylog is flexible and will enable you to adjust everything to your need and not let you change your setting to fit Graylog.
+But you need to have multiple inputs of the same kind to allow some extractors to work only on specific messages.
+The processing pipeline allows you to work on messages ingested from different sources and on the same input in different ways.
+Because every environment is different, Graylog is flexible and will enable you to adjust everything to your needs and not require you to change your settings to fit Graylog.

-The section about the different log sources describes how you ingest those types of logs; besides, some logs have individual inputs.
+The section about different log sources describes how you ingest those types of logs.
+Some logs have individual inputs.
 Some of them are listed below in the individual inputs section.
 In addition to that, the Graylog Marketplace contains some inputs created by the community.

-We can’t cover all possible options and device configurations in this section.
-The following describes the fundamentals of those inputs and the current best practice to ingest those kinds of messages into Graylog.
-Some can be done native others need some collector.
-The section will include one or two example collectors, but the free and open world has multiple more to offer, we can’t cover all solutions.
+Although we can’t cover all possible options and device configurations in this section, the following describes the fundamentals of inputs and the current best practices to ingest these kind of messages into Graylog.
+Some can be done native others need a collector.
+This section includes a few examples of various available collectors.

-These listed inputs are not all native available in Graylog.
+These listed inputs are not necessarily natives available in Graylog.
 Most are dedicated to an individual product or framework.
 The default inputs like Syslog, CEF, GELF, or the RAW/Plaintext are not listed individually.

 Graylog supports Apache Kafka as a transport for various inputs such as GELF, syslog, and Raw/Plaintext inputs.
 The Kafka topic can be filtered by a regular expression and depending on the input, various additional settings can be configured.